Virtual work: Bridging research clusters

 Project Manager Knowledge, Technical Risk, and Software Developer Outcomes

-A paper on project manager knowledge and its role in enabling software developers to operate under varying levels of technical project risk is forthcoming in Information Systems Research
+A paper on project manager knowledge and its role in enabling software developers to operate under varying levels of technical project risk appeared in the March 2018 issue of Information Systems Research

 Likoebe Maruping is Associate Professor of Computer Information Systems and a member of the Center for Process Innovation (CEPRIN) in the J. Mack Robinson College of Business at Georgia State University.